hyrious/Windows.Utils.Misc/README.md

     *: need administrator privilege

-Note: Although `clear_EPP.reg` works immediately, the context menu entry of which shows again after rebooting :/
+Note: ~~Although `clear_EPP.reg` works immediately, the context menu entry of which shows again after rebooting :/~~ should use clear_EPP.cmd instead of clear_EPP.reg.

 ## Other things